 When it comes to cooling, the poorest people and communities are underserved, creating adverse impacts on the provision of quality health care, nutritious food, and education, as well as major productivity losses.
 This in turn undermines the efforts and opportunities for many countries to fully realize the Sustainable Development Goals (SDGs).

-Not only is it paramount that we secure universal access to cooling, the adopted solutions must be energy efficient and climate friendly to avoid locking in high-carbon cooling technologies as populations in emerging economies pursue the benefits of cooling.
+Not only is it paramount that we secure universal access to cooling, but the adopted solutions must also be energy-efficient and climate-friendly to avoid locking in high-carbon cooling technologies as populations in emerging economies pursue the benefits of cooling.